ddev/awesome-ddev/README.md

 # awesome-ddev

-A resource tracking DDEV-Local tips, tricks, solutions, blogs, and services
+A resource tracking DDEV tips, tricks, solutions, blogs, and services.

-Remember the [regular ddev docs](https://ddev.readthedocs.io/en/stable/) and [Stack Overflow](https://stackoverflow.com/tags/ddev) and [ddev-contrib](https://github.com/drud/ddev-contrib).
+Remember the [regular DDEV docs](https://ddev.readthedocs.io/en/stable/) and [Stack Overflow](https://stackoverflow.com/tags/ddev) and [ddev-contrib](https://github.com/drud/ddev-contrib).
 [See support in the docs too](https://ddev.readthedocs.io/en/stable/#support).

-People all over the world are using the [DDEV-Local](https://github.com/drud/ddev) local development tool in incredibly creative ways.
+People all over the world are using the [DDEV](https://github.com/drud/ddev) local development tool in incredibly creative ways.
 They're blogging about it, finding creative solutions to new challenges, inventing new approaches.

-This repository is a curated set of links to external resources regarding DDEV-Local.
+This repository is a curated set of links to external resources regarding DDEV.

 Your contributions are welcome, just open a PR with the items you'd like to add.
 This will obviously have to be reorganized from time to time, so your suggestions on that are also welcome.